wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-secure-custom-api/includes/1-introduction.md

 ## Additional resources

 Refer to the following repository for additional resources associated with this module.
-This repository includes completed code samples from the exercise units found in this module: [04 Securing custom APIs](https://github.com/officedev/TrainingContent/tree/master/Identity/04%20Securing%20custom%20APIs).
+This repository includes completed code samples from the exercise units found in this module: [04 Secure custom APIs with Microsoft Identity](https://github.com/officedev/TrainingContent/tree/master/Identity/04%20Securing%20custom%20APIs).